jkayani/jkayani.github.io/about/index.markdown

 ### Are you looking for internship/job opportunities?

-For Summer 2017, I'll be a Software Engineering Intern at [Dude Solutions](https://www.dudesolutions.com) in Cary, NC.
+For Summer 2018, I'll be a Software Engineering Intern at [IBM](https://www.ibm.com) in Durham, NC.
 I'm still interested in opportunities for the future, and you can contact me via [email](mailto:josh@joshkayani.me) here, or find me online:

 [Github](http://github.com/jkayani)